 Cause for concern?

+In a bill of this scope, there will be provisions that we don't fully embrace.
 While the overall bill makes important strides toward a more sustainable climate, the reality is that the bill is a compromise that includes items that pose real risks to the Mississippi River.
-While we are still reading through the details (it's a 725-page bill after all!), two items jumped out at us immediately:
+Two items jumped out at us immediately:

 Expansion of ethanol infrastructure